ManuelHany/djangoRest/README.md

 7- Throttling:
 - there are authenticated and anonymous user types restrictions
-- the requests are counted together
+- the requests are counted together if used in general settings
+- advantages of using scopedThrottle is that you don't need to write a separate python file for scoping
+- and you can combine a combination such as the following: 100/day requests but maximum 1/second

+8-

 # Start From
 5. 19.
 Viewsets ==> 4:52